vijexa/evo-scala-bootcamp-homework/src/main/scala/homework10/readme.md

  */
 def flatMap[B](f: A => Eval[B]): Eval[B]
 ```
 Everything we write in passed to `flatMap` function is evaluated lazily!
 Amazing!
 In fact, as seen from `flatMap` signature, it returns another Eval (well, that's almost a definition for monad).
 Same laziness rule applies to `map` too.
-Let's run it now:
+Let's try it now:
 ```scala
 val string = List.fill(1_000)("abcdefg").mkString